Discover and Connect with Businesses Driven by Luxembourg Dual Citizens. Learn More.

 While some of these Brazil-goers would move all around Brazil, the vast majority of them would head for what would become today’s Santa Catarina (Saint Catherine) state.
 Santa Catarina is located in Brazil’s South and is the country’s 10th largest state.

 Many of the Luxembourgers would end up in Angelina, São Pedro de Alcântara, Antônio Carlos, and Santo Amaro da Imperatriz – all located in the hills outside of the state’s capital of Florianópolis.
-This proximity would later make Florianópolis one of the Brazilian cities with the most Luxembourg dual citizens today.
+This proximity would later make Florianópolis one of the Brazilian cities with the most Luxembourger dual citizens today.

 Few Lessons Learned: The 2nd 🇱🇺🇧🇷 Migratory Wave